gandholi-kumar/messaging-app/README.md

 - [Editing existing post by logged in user](src\assets\doc\img\edit_post.png)
 - [Deleting existing post by logged in user](src\assets\doc\img\edit_post_on_deletion.png)

+## Future Enhancements:

+- [ ] Model popup
+- [ ] Include Search box to filter the table
+- [ ] Table body should fit with in view port
+- [ ] On save on modifying the existing post it should redirect to same page where user selected post
+- [ ] Create backend server for Pagination and CRUD operations
+- [ ] Include token based authentication
+- [ ] Enhance the UI

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.